Recursion 2 - Accumulators and indexes

 Exercise - arep

-of integer numbers \(\geq 0\), RETURN a NEW list where all elements of la
+Given a list la, and a list lb of integer numbers \(\geq 0\), RETURN a NEW list where all elements of la are repeated the amount of times indicated in the corresponding cell of lb

 assume

-have the same sizeDO NOT use
+laandlbhave the same sizeDO NOT use

 *replication operatorHINT: you will need an additional parameter

-in the helper to keep track of the amount of repetitions left
+kin the helper to keep track of the amount of repetitions left

 [16]: